Arzet

-Arzet (ارضت) (Note: Also romanized as Arẕet; also known as Erzer) is a village in Shohada Rural District, Yaneh Sar District, Behshahr County, Mazandaran province, Iran.
+Arzet (ارضت) (Note: Also romanized as Arẕet; also known as Erzer) is a village in Shohada Rural District of Yaneh Sar District in Behshahr County, Mazandaran province, Iran.

 Geography

-Arzet is located in the Alborz mountains at a height of 1500 m, connected to the village of Parsa to the west and Badeleh Darreh to the east.
+Arzet is in the Alborz mountains at a height of 1500 m, connected to the village of Parsa to the west and Badeleh Darreh to the east.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 540 in 133 households.
 The following census in 2011 counted 269 people in 75 households.
 The 2016 census measured the population of the village as 535 people in 164 households.
 It was the most populous village in its rural district.